apatheticdamn/guess-the-wifu/README.md

 ## Game Features

 - Randomly selects a waifu name from a predefined list.
-- Provides feedback on correct and incorrect guesses.
+- Provides feedback on incorrect guesses.
 - Keeps track of your progress and displays the current state of the waifu name.

 ## Installation